 The Immigration and Nationality Act only authorizes a limited number of new H-1B visas each fiscal year, and we have consistently seen greater demand for these visas.
 To deal with this issue, USCIS places all applications received into a random lottery to determine which H-1B applications will be selected for processing.

 For many immigration attorneys, 2017 saw a significant change in how H-1B applications were adjudicated by USCIS.
 The Trump administration took a much more stringent approach to adjudicating H-1B applications on their merits, presenting new challenges to H-1B practitioners.
 According to USCIS data, the number of requests for additional evidence jumped 45 percent in 2017 from the previous year.
-These requests often challenged the wage level and the employee’s qualifications for the
+These requests often challenged the wage level and the employee’s qualifications for the position, and created a great deal of heartburn among immigration attorneys and their clients.

 Manage Client Expectations

 With the continued presence of the Buy American Hire American Executive Order, practitioners should expect that that requests for evidence will continue to be issued.
 Prepare your clients in advance for this eventuality and help them understand that a request for evidence does not mean an automatic denial.
-In addition, if you plan to charge clients to handle these requests, it is wise to let them know in advance and ensure
+In addition, if you plan to charge clients to handle these requests, it is wise to let them know in advance and ensure that engagement agreements are written appropriately.

 Determining the Appropriate Wage Level